nicklockwood/Consumer/README.md

 print(result ?? "")
 ```

 We know that the `integer` consumer will always return an array of string tokens, so we can safely use `as!` in this case to cast `values` to `[String]`.
 This is not especially elegant, but its the nature of dealing with dynamic data in Swift.
-Safety purists may prefer to use `as?` and throw an `Error` or return `nil` if the value is not a `[String]`, but that situation could only arise in the event of a programming error - no input data matched by the `integer` consumer we've defined above will ever return anything else.
+Safety purists might prefer to use `as?` and throw an `Error` if the value is not a `[String]`, but that situation could only arise in the event of a programming error - no input data matched by the `integer` consumer we've defined above will ever return anything else.

 With the addition of this function, the array of character tokens is transformed into a single string value.
 The printed result is now simply "1234".
 That's much better, but it's still a `String`, and we may well want it to be an actual `Int` if we're going to use the value.
 Since the `transform` function returns `Any?`, we can return any type we want, so let's modify it to return an `Int` instead: